DeepBlueRobotics/onshape-to-robot/docs/source/config.rst

         // Masses, com and inertias will be zero (can be used if you import a static
         // field for example)
         "noDynamics": false,
-        // Should the STLs of the same link be merged?
+        // Should the meshes of the same link be merged?
-        "mergeSTLs": "no",
+        "mergeMeshes": "no",
-        // Should we simplify STLs files?
+        // Should we simplify meshes files?
-        "simplifySTLs": "no",
+        "simplifyMeshes": "no",
-        // Maximum size (M) of STL files to run simplification (required meshlab) "maxSTLSize": 3,
+        // Maximum size (M) of mesh files to run simplification "maxMeshSize": 3,

         // Those can be used to configure the joint max efforts and velocity, and
         // overriden for specific joints